Keyboard shortcuts

 • All tokens (visible and hidden)

-• Monster names and quantities
+• Token names and labels

 • Full toolbar and controls

-• Line of sight visualization (debug mode)
+• Line of sight visualization (debug overlays)

 What Players See